What immediate steps can researchers take?

 Can I still interact with my research subjects?

-All research studies that were initially approved by the IRB that involves direct person-to-person interactions, with the exception of research in participants’ homes, may resume as originally approved if all research personnel and participants follow the DU safety guidelines.
-If remote methods were implemented in response to the COVID-19 restriction, the IRB does not require that a formal amendment be submitted to convert back to in-person interactions.
-However, if research interventions can continue remotely, it is still recommended to limit in-person interactions, if possible.
+All research studies that were initially approved by the IRB that involves direct person-to-person interactions, must obtain a Dean’s approval to resume any research with research participants.
+Once Dean approval is received, campus access will be issued per the DU COVID-19 Protocols for Campus Access.
+With the exception of research in participants’ homes, may resume as originally approved if all research personnel and participants follow the DU safety guidelines.
+If remote methods have been have implemented in response to the COVID-19 restriction, the IRB does not require that a formal amendment be submitted.
+However, the IRB requires that any research in-person interventions that are approved to occur on campus, the DU COVID-19 Protocols for Research, Scholarship, & Creative Work must be incorporated into the research protocol and submitted as an amendment.

 Are research participants allowed to come to the DU campus (i.e. lab) for research activities?